-In classroom situation, as a teacher, when you teach a chapter or unit to a class, first you made the objectives, either you will make it yourself as a teacher or you take it from curriculum document of the particular subject.
-Objectives are also written at the start of the chapter or book which shows that at the end of the unit what student will be able to do this, that is also referred as Student learning outcomes.
-So these SLOs can be checked by two aspects i. assessment ii.
+In a classroom situation, as a teacher, when you teach a chapter or unit to a class, first you made the objectives, either you will do it yourself as a teacher or you take it from a curriculum document of the particular subject.
+Objectives are also written at the start of the chapter or book which shows that at the end of the unit what the student will be able to do this, that is also referred as student learning outcomes.
+These SLOs can be checked by two aspects:

+- 1. Assessment - 2.
 Evaluation.
-When you, as a teacher reflect on your teaching on daily basis that what you teach yesterday was a good way to teach or not, what i taught was the students need, did they understand what i teach, and then you can decide changing which things can cause the improvement in the learning process of students.
-This is ASSESSMENT.
-In the end of assessment, opinion is not about the individual, it is about the process from which the students or individuals are passing for the betterment of that process.

-Evaluation is that when the learning process is complete and you want to see what are your targets or objectives and how much my students achieved those objectives, then tools are made and measures comes from that tell that how much your student learn and what is the quality of their learning.
+When you, as a teacher reflect on your teaching on a daily basis that what you teach yesterday was a good way to teach or not, what i taught was the students need, did they understand what I teach, and then you can decide changing which things can cause the improvement in the learning process of students.
+This is known as ASSESSMENT.
+At the end of the assessment, opinion is not about the individual, it is about the process from which the students or individuals are passing for the betterment of that process.
+Evaluation is that when the learning process is complete and you want to see what are your targets or objectives and how much my students achieved those objectives, then the tools are made and measures come from that tell that how much your student learn and what is the quality of their learning.

-Difference in measurement, assessment and evaluation
+Difference in Measurement, Assessment and Evaluation

-These terms are not different words for same concept but a process serving as prerequisite to each other and having unique purpose.
-Every mechanism or process start with the measurement e.g. if i want to decide that the procedure or way i adopted for student learning i.e. books, activities, field experience is good for their learning and they are according to the needs of student, then it is ASSESSMENT

-In the field of education, measurement generate tools i.e. Test, Observation, Quiz, Checklist, Homework, Portfolios.
-They can give information about student learning.
-The information we got from the tool is MEASUREMENT

-Now if that measurement is used for the process of making teaching learning process better than it is ASSESSMENT
+These terms are not different words for same concept, but a process, serving as prerequisite to each other and having unique purpose.
+Every mechanism or process starts with the measurement.
+In the field of education, measurements generate tools, i.e. test, observation, quiz, checklist, homework and portfolios.
+They can give information about students' learning.
+The information we got from the tool is MEASUREMENT.
+Now if that measurement is used for the process of making the teaching learning process better than it is ASSESSMENT.